mattmc3/antidote/tests/README.md

   list      List cloned bundles
-  path      Print the path of a cloned bundle snapshot  Save, restore, or list bundle snapshots init      Initialize the shell for dynamic bundles help      Show documentation load      Statically source all bundles from the plugins file
+  path      Print the path of a cloned bundle snapshot  Save, restore, or list bundle snapshots pin       Pin bundles to a commit unpin     Unpin bundles init      Initialize the shell for dynamic bundles help      Show documentation load      Statically source all bundles from the plugins file